splunk/public-o11y-docs/get-started/use-cases/use-case.rst

       :width: 100%
       :alt: This screenshot shows the Log Observer page with events filtered down by the error message and grouped by a version of version 350.10.
 All of the logs that display are error logs.

-4. Just to be sure, Kai selects the eye icon for the message filter value to temporarily exclude the filter.
+4. To be sure, Kai selects the eye icon for the message filter value to temporarily exclude the filter.
 Now there are logs that show up for version v350.9 too, but they don't include the error message.

 This exploration convinces Kai that the test API token in v350.10 is the most likely source of the issue.
 Kai notifies Deepu, the :strong:`paymentservice` owner about their findings.